jimmykurian/Reactivities/client-app/docs/app/features/activities/dashboard/ActivityDashboard/functions/default.md

 ## Description

-The ActivityDashboard component displays a list of activities and their details or a form for editing/creating activities.
+The ActivityDashboard component displays a list of activities and includes a placeholder for activity filters.

 ## Remarks

 This component serves as the main dashboard for managing activities.
-It conditionally renders the `ActivityList`, `ActivityDetails`, and `ActivityForm` components based on the state from the MobX store.
+It conditionally renders the `ActivityList`, and includes a placeholder for activity filters.
 If the activities are still loading, it displays a LoadingComponent.

 ## Example